namolnad/Finch/README.md

 ## Usage
+Finch requires a commit message `[tag] commit message` convention (we use square brackets surrounding our tags) which it utilizes to determine an appropriate section into which a given commit should be placed.

+**Example commit messages**
+> [cleanup] Remove legacy obj-c code
+> [feature][app-store] Add teleportation capabilities

 To generate a changelog you must run the `compare` command.
 If `compare` is passed no arguments, Finch will first look for the two most recent semantically-versioned branches then the two most recent semantically-versioned git tags.
 You can also explicitly pass two versions by using the `--versions` option and passing 2 version arguments (branch or tag).
 Other accepted argurments are:
 1. The ability to hide the version header (`--no-show-version`)
 1. Release manager (`--release-manager`)